brewinn/raytracerchallenge/README.md

 make
 ```

-in the project's root directory will compile and run all tests and _src_
+in the project's root directory will compile and run all tests and _main_
 programs, then delete the test and program binaries.
 This will also fill the
 _obj_ directory with compiled objects, which will make future compilations quicker.
 To
 delete these, run